sysstat/sysstat/FAQ.md

 ```
 As you can notice, the time format but also the date, the decimal point, and
 even some words (like "Average") have changed according to the specified locale.

 ---

+1.4.<a name="1_4"></a> What are the units actually used by sysstat commands?

+A: Although sysstat commands use the following abbreviations: kB, MB, etc.
+as part of the metrics names (e.g. kB_read/s, wkB/s, or even sometimes with a
+lower 'b': kbmemfree, kbavail...), and the manual pages speak of kilobytes,
+megabytes, etc., we always actually refer to kibibytes (kiB), mebibytes (MiB),...
+A kibibyte is equal to 1024 bytes, and a mebibyte is equal to 1024 kibibytes.
+Metrics names have been defined many years ago.
+We don't modify them to avoid
+breaking third-party programs parsing sysstat commands' output.

+---
 ### 2. Questions related to sar, sadc and sadf<a name="sar"></a>